jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

 ```

+## Easily Initialize With Included Themes

-If you have extra Program RAM available (about 3kB at present), you can also use a shortcut to easily select a built-in theme in order to try it out.
+If you have extra Program memory available (about 3kB at present), you can use a shortcut to easily specify a built-in theme after the brightness.

 **Initializing with a theme is not recommended, as it is much less efficient**, but it makes it easy to try out and switch between included themes if you can spare the memory.

 To do this, specify a theme name (or an integer) after the brightness.
 These are within the kaleidosope::LEDFunctionalColor namespace and are